Eliastik/page-shadow/README.md

 ### Changelog:

+### Version 2.5 (29/04/2018) :
+* Better rendering of the tool Increase page contrast + color contrast of the themes corrected;
+* Added the ability to enable or disable the extension with one click;
+* Added the Enable/disable automatically tool which allows you to automatically enable and/or disable Page Shadow according to the time;
+* Added the ability to write a custom CSS for the custom theme;
+* Added a function for archiving/restoring the settings of Page Shadow;
+* The Invert images colors tool has been renamed to Invert the colors because it now allows you to invert the colors of the images and/or of the entire page indifferently;
+* Improved image detection for the Invert the colors tool;
+* The icon of the extension changes according to its activation state for the current page (red/green);
+* Other minor changes, bug fixes, and performance improvements:
+    * Using Less for some CSS files;
+    * CSS code fixes;
+    * Bug fixes for Firefox Mobile;
+    * Other minor fixes and improvements.

 ### Version 2.4 (02/01/2018) :
 * Added the ability to inverse the colors of web pages entirely, not just the images;
 * Added new options for custom themes: color of visited links and font;